Video walkthrough: automated pull-request review for infrastructure-as-code changes in GitHub.

 mode: gate, set gate_jq to a jq expression that yields one number from the CLI JSON (for example .score), and set gate_threshold plus optional gate_operator (ge, lt, eq, …).Set PR comment permissions

 post_pr_comment: true only when the job has pull-requests: write plus issues: write and the PR is from the same repository (not a fork), unless you use a different token strategy.
 These permissions are required for PR lifecycle reactions and for the github-actions[bot] comment fallback.
-GitHub App-linked projects can post the review comment through the CloudEval App identity when the access key includes github:comment.Reports on a schedule
+GitHub App-linked projects can post the review comment through the CloudEval App identity when the access key includes github:comment.Add the gate workflow

 Setmode: nightly (or reports) with project_id, configure reports_type, and optionally reports_wait so the job waits for report jobs to finish before download.